PianoPalf/antimicrobial-neural-network/README.md

 ## Preface

 Antibiotic-resistant bacteria have become one of the greatest threats to human health globally.
 By the year 2050, there will be more deaths attributed to antibiotic-resistant bacterial infections than cancer annually.
-Our overuse and over-reliance on antibiotics has, over time, dramatically reduced their effectiveness and overall efficacy ([Murray et al. 2022](https://www.sciencedirect.com/science/article/pii/S0140673621027240?pes=vor)).
+Our overuse and over-reliance on antibiotics has, over time, dramatically reduced their effectiveness and efficacy ([Murray et al. 2022](https://www.sciencedirect.com/science/article/pii/S0140673621027240?pes=vor)).
 As such, the development of new and alternative antimicrobial therapies is essential to human health long-term.

 Antimicrobial peptides (AMPs) possess broad-spectrum antimicrobial properties and are considered a promising substitute for current antibiotics ([Xuan et al. 2023](https://www.sciencedirect.com/science/article/pii/S1368764623000377#bib84)).
 However, screening unknown and/or putative AMPs in wet laboratories can be time-consuming, expensive and difficult to implement large-scale.
 An alternative and more rapid approach is to use Deep Neural Network Machine Learning to identify peptides that possess antimicrobial properties based on various features.